California Residential

 Rather than play this costly game of

-legal ping-pong, many landlords prefer to
+ping-pong, many landlords prefer to dismiss

-dismiss their unlawful detainer proceeding
+their default unlawful detainer proceeding

 without prejudice once possession has been